sanagrwl/vault-okta-oidc/README.md

   - Can't do sub namespaces, `admin/psec` as Okta is configued in `admin` namespace.
 2. Token information only provides `default` policy information, though NS specific policy is applied.
   - This is due to how group membership works for internal to external.
+3. Using a single Okta default role, as policies are applied at group level.
+Not sure if role per okta group buys much (audit?)
+4. What value does mapping internal okta group to external okta group in parent namespace provides....?
+- Policies doesn't have to specify full namespace paths.
+Eg: `admin/psec/secret/..`... instead it can be just `secret/..`
+- Policies belong in namespaces, and parent namespaces are not cluttered.

 ```bash
 Key                  Value